supervisely-ecosystem/import-dicom-studies/README.md

 2. Inside project directory must be dataset directory.
 Name of the dataset directory will be used for created dataset.
 3. Files will be grouped using `DICOM` metadata.
 If `DICOM` file doesn't contain inputted metadata field, it will be uploaded without tag.

-Example of created project using the example below and tag `car id` as user input:
+Example of created project using the example below and tag `AcquisitionDate` as user input:
 * Project name: cardio
 * Dataset name: research_1
 * Images: